workstaffhq/helpcenter/docs/managers/scheduling/remuneration.md

 Once changed, the remuneration will be applicable for all shifts with this position.
 You can still change the remuneration conditions for specific shifts.

-## Change remuneration conditions for a specific shift
+## Change Remuneration Conditions For a Specific Shift
 Workstaff also allows you to customize the remuneration conditions for specific shifts.

 1. Select the shift you wish to edit